Broker Check

 Finding the Long-Term Care Insurance for You

-Not every insurance provider will have the same criteria for who can and cannot be covered for long-term care insurance.
+Not every insurance provider will have the same criteria for what disqualifies people from long-term care insurance.
 When seeking out coverage, it’s important to do thorough research and consult with multiple companies before deciding.
 Thoroughly review the policy terms and conditions before applying for anything.

 Totus Wealth Management can help you plan and apply for long-term care insurance.
 Our comprehensive guidance considers the totality of your financial life so you can find the best option for you.
 We’re here to help you navigate the complexities of life so you can live the life you can imagine.